mmorub/gimbal2022/README.md

   title("phi, integrated from omega in matlab");
   xlabel("t in seconds");
 ```
 The output of the matlab script is shown [here](https://raw.githack.com/mmorub/gimbal2022/main/lab/step001-test-gyroscope/matlab/html/check_gyroscope_data.html) for a turn by 90 degrees in one direction and 90 degrees back.
+Use this output for reference and debugging your own steps.
+Make sure you use your own data!

 ## Calibrate and repeat

 Gyroscopes suffer from a constant offset.
-We need to determine this offset and subtract it everytime we take a measurement with the gyroscope.
+We need to **determine this offset and subtract it** everytime we take a measurement with the gyroscope.
 This happens in the arduino sketch `record_gyroscope_data_for_matlab.ino` in the line
 ```
   gyro_y= gyro_y_raw- gyro_y_raw_offset;
 ```